Deer hunting: New Zealand

 New Zealand has had 10 species of deer (Cervidae) introduced.
 From the 1850s, red deer were liberated, followed by fallow, sambar, wapiti, sika, rusa, and whitetail.
 The introduced herds of axis and moose failed to grow, and have become extinct.
 In the absence of predators to control populations, deer were thought to be a pest due to their effect on native vegetation.
 From the 1930s, the government employed professional hunters to cull the deer population.
-Market hunting for deer hides was a significant activity during the 1940's and 50's, and meat hunting from helicopters continues today, with the main market for wild venison being Europe.
+Market hunting for deer hides was a significant activity during the 1940s and 1950s, and meat hunting from helicopters continues today, with the main market for wild venison being Europe.
 Deer hunting in New Zealand is a popular recreational activity, organised and advocated for at the national level by the New Zealand Deerstalkers' Association.